JadeNeve/web-app/README.md

 ## Usage

-To use the template, simply run the following command to start the development server:
+To use the application, simply run the following command to start the development server:

 npm start